DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 Can have different tickerplants in a chain in different modes, e.g. top level has no batching and chained STP has memory batching, allows greater flexability.

 **Customisation and Flexability**
-- Different UPDs for different tables using .stplg.updtab[`tabname]:updfunction.
-Allows a user to
+- Different UPDs for different tables
-- Sequence numbering for tables (Don't know what is meant by this)
-- Any other useful examples of customisation.

-This STP framework allows increased customisation for your system for example an STP can have different upd functions for different tables using the code .stplg.updtab[`tabname]:updfunction.
+ New functionality added is to enable the use of different upd functions in one ticker plant process for each table.
+This can be done a new variable `.stplg.updtab`.
+This is a dictionary that contains the upd functions for each table.
+Changes can be made to this like so:

+`.stplg.updtab[\`tabname]:updfunction`

+This allows a system to have a greater degree of flexability without necessitating additional processes.
+For example a table containing stats on updates can be created using this functionality to create a unique upd function for this.
+ A table can be created including the sequence number which is the number of messages sent out by the stp and is updated in the upd function.